Altua/docs/policies/change-management-procedure.md

 ## Scope

-This procedure applies to changes that can affect Grunt AS production services or the security, availability, confidentiality, or integrity of systems and data, including:
+This procedure applies to changes that can affect Grunt AS production services, the ISMS, or the security, availability, confidentiality, or integrity of systems and data, including:

 - Application code and release packages
 - APIs and backend services